-St. Stephen’s is the only school in the United States that has a combined international curriculum that includes Montessori, the International Middle Years Curriculum (IMYC) and the International Baccalaureate Programme (IB) High School.
+St. Stephen’s is the only school in the United States that has a combined international curriculum that includes Montessori and the International Middle Years Curriculum (IMYC).

 At St. Stephen’s, we have a tradition of excellence and educational leadership that offers inquisitive, inspired, and creative students a global framework for learning and engaging.
 Educational enrichment programs provide outdoor learning and team building opportunities at each grade level.
-Global travel compliments the curriculum for high school students.
 The low teacher-student ratio provides for individualized instruction and support.

 Check out our additional class offerings:

 Da Vinci Lab: Referred to nationally as Makerspaces, our Da Vinci lab provides a space for students to explore the intersection of arts, science, and technology through their own self-directed projects.